Kolbie5874/starfy4-translation-overlay/README.md

 ## Known Issues

 **Not Implemented/Bugs:**
--Title screen is not translated
+   - Title screen is not translated
--Sometimes the opening CG starts late, so try again by re-opening the ROM or just deal with audio not being perfectly synced
+   - Sometimes the opening CG starts late, so try again by re-opening the ROM or just deal with audio not being perfectly synced

 **Breaks if:**
 - You move the emulator window
-- Don't run it in windowed maximized
+- Don't run it in windowed fullscreen/maximized
 - You change scaling
 - You run any rendering setting besides Software in MelonDS